medisysco/medisys-fhir-launch/README.md

 ### About [Medical Systems Co.][100]

-`Medisys` is the short form of [Medical Systems Co.][100] is a Riyadh based company which provides full range offers through `HMIS` – Health Management Information Systems starting from analysing requirements, development, application delivery and full range of support for user adaptations.
+`Medisys` is the short form of [Medical Systems Co.][100] is a Riyadh based company which provides full range offers through `HMIS` (Health Management Information Systems) starting from analysing requirements, development, application delivery and full range of support for user adaptations.
 The evolution and migration to Oracle 10g database and `RAC` from previous architecture gave Medisys's `HMIS` (Hospital Management Information System) location transparency, redundancy and volatility on information management.

 ### About the Founder